HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 Here are the new buttons in the Sync Using History Window (see above image):

-* A: The “**Make selected project items match Sitecore**” button causes all selected project items,  in the project, match their cooresponding Sitecore items.
+* A: The “**Make selected project items match Sitecore**” button causes all selected project items,  in the project, match their corresponding Sitecore items.
-* B: The “**Make selected Sitecore items match project**” button causes all selected Sitecore items, in the project, to match their cooresponding project items.
+* B: The “**Make selected Sitecore items match project**” button causes all selected Sitecore items, in the project, to match their corresponding project items.
 * C: The “**Merge fields during update**” button causes a merge window to open when updating Sitecore.
 This merge window allows the developer to choose to update only selected field values instead of the whole item.
 * D: The “**Hide fields with no changes**” check box causes the item differences pane in the lower half of the sync window to filter out fields that match, only showing fields that are different.
 * E: The “**Date**” column contains the date of the most recent change to the item.
 Only the most recent changes are shown in the list.